BruceCherniak/superbuild_ospray/README.md

 - `NUM_BUILD_JOBS` sets the number given to `make -j` for parallel builds.
 - `BUILD_EMBREE_VERSION` determines which verison of Embree to pull down.
 - `BUILD_OSPRAY_BRANCH` selects which branch of OSPRay to build.
+- `BUILD_OIDN_VERSION` selects which branch of OpenImageDenoise to build.

+Note: OSPRay build is set to require OpenImageIO.
+This dependency must be pre-installed separately